seymamelisagunay/melisagunay/README.md

 - 👋 Hi, I’m @melisagunay
-- 👀  I am interested in design and mobile apps
+- 👀  I am interested in mobile games, apps and design.
-- 🌱  I'm learning c# these days
+- 🌱  I'm learning dart these days
 - 📫 How to reach me ...

 <!---